nightscout/nightscout.github.io/docs/troubleshoot/troublehoot.md

 </br>

+##### Authentication errors

-One thing that can happen if you have an incorrect Dexcom login/password in your Share account settings and/or in your Nightscout BRIDGE settings is that Dexcom will lock your account...and you won't see CGM data in Nightscout.
+One thing that can happen if you have an incorrect Dexcom login/password in your Share account settings and/or in your Nightscout `BRIDGE` settings is that Dexcom will lock your account...and you won't see CGM data in Nightscout.
 If you notice your CGM readings disappeared, but everything else is flowing...check your Heroku logs that are viewable by selecting "View Logs" from the drop-down menu underneath the "More" option.

 <img src="../../nightscout/img/heroku-logs.png">

 </br>

-Do your logs have "SSO authentication errors" like in the red box highlighted above?
+Do your logs have "`SSO authentication errors`" like in the red box highlighted above?
 If you do, then:

-1. Delete your BRIDGE entries within Heroku settings.
-Don't delete the variables, just delete the values of BRIDGE_PASSWORD and BRIDGE_USER_NAME.
+1. Delete your `BRIDGE` entries within Heroku settings.
+Don't delete the variables, just delete the values of `BRIDGE_PASSWORD` and `BRIDGE_USER_NAME`.
 3. Wait 15 minutes and then follow the directions below.
 It is important to wait 15 minutes: the reason you can't log in right now is that your Dexcom account has a temporary lock from the passwords in the step above being incorrect.
 The temporary lock will expire after 10-15 minutes of giving the account login a break from the incorrect logins.
 So, definitely wait or else you'll just keep prolonging the issue.

 When you change these variables, Heroku restarts Nightscout.
 So now everything should work.